poseidonchan/ProteinWatermark/README.md

 ![Apache2.0](https://img.shields.io/github/license/poseidonchan/ProteinWatermark)

 ![fig1](./figure/Fig1_warm.png)
-Compared to the conventional biosecurity regulation method described in the comments given by Baker and Church (Fig1.**a**, [Protein design meets biosecurity](https://www.science.org/doi/10.1126/science.ado1671), *Science*), adding watermark (Fig1.**b,c**) to the designed protein could achieve two main advantages:
+Compared to the conventional biosecurity regulation method described in the comments given by Baker and Church (Fig1.**a**, [Protein design meets biosecurity](https://www.science.org/doi/10.1126/science.ado1671), *Science*), adding watermarks (Fig1.**b,c**) to the designed protein could achieve two main advantages:

 - Privacy.
 Locally verify a watermarked sequence and then synthesize can protect the sequence information.
 - Intellectual Property (IP) protection.
 Researcher could claim IP of a protein based on his private key.

 Besides, it also has advantages:
-- Maintain the robust tracebility to deter bad actors in the community to achieve biosecurity.
+- Robust tracebility.
+Which can  deter bad actors in the community to achieve biosecurity.
 - User-friendly.
 It can be easily integrated to autoregressive models.
 For other models, it can be integrated by knowledge distillation.

 ## Installation